wandyezj/Random/writings/thoughts/api_design.md

 > Software development is engineering because it is concerned to make useful physical devices to serve practical purposes in the world.

-> The requirement — that is, the problem — is in the world; the machine is the solution we construct
+> The requirement — that is, the problem — is in the world.
+The machine is the solution we construct

 ### Measuring API Usability